 José Ivan Román, Assistant Director

 José Ivan Román is an Assistant Director for the Honors Program.
 José Ivan specializes in advising students majoring in the engineering disciplines.
 He will also work on initiatives promoting engagement of Honors Program alumni.
 He is interested in education pipeline programs, student enrollment and retention issues, graduate and professional school preparation, and diversity in higher education.
 Prior to joining the Honors Program staff, José Ivan spent 10 years working in undergraduate and law school admissions and financial aid.
 He received his B.A. from Wesleyan University (CT) and M.A. in Higher Education Administration from Boston College.
 He advises College of Engineering Honors students.

 Justin Silvestri, Academic Advisor

 Justin Silvestri is an Academic Advisor for the Honors Program.
 Justin specializes in Second-Year, Halftime, Honors in the Discipline, and Fellowship advising.
 He is interested in student leadership, undergraduate research, and student fellowships/scholarships.
 He contributes to the development of programming and events for the new Honors Second-Year Experience.
 Justin is also involved in the Honors Arts Initiative, drawing on his background as a trained actor and vocal performer.
 He is a 2007 Fulbright Fellowship Alumni, having taught at conversational English in Sartrouville, France.
 He received his B.A. in History & French at Union College and earned his M.A. in History at the University of Massachusetts Amherst.
-He advises College of Computer and Information Science and College of Social Science and Humanities Honors students.
+He is currently working on his Doctorate of Education at Northeastern University.
+Justin advises College of Computer and Information Science and College of Social Science and Humanities Honors students.